burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 ### TutorialScenario.ned

 Firstly, we need to define the network that is going to describe our example.
 This is described in [src/TutorialSenario.ned](https://github.com/burtonwilliamt/carlogicapi/blob/master/tutorials/VeinsTutorial/src/TutorialScenario.ned) of this project.
 As you can see, this file doesn't do much except `extend Scenario` (inherit from Scenario).
 Open up Scenario.ned from veins/src/veins/nodes.
-You might need to open as text / source if you are using the OMNet++ IDE.
+You might need to open as text / source if you are using the OMNeT++ IDE.
 You'll see this:
 ```
 package org.car2x.veins.nodes;